 It may not be the biggest Lobby in the world but it’s probably the most intriguing one.
 There’s even a Dalek to pose for a photo by.
 Not that Jamie had a clue what it was!
 I had to laugh at their waste bins dotted around the place, practical yet obvious.
 They are currently selling movie posters but in the past, they’ve had a really good selection of secondhand Disney DVD’s that you can buy for next to nothing.
 Yes, Jamie brought a stuffed toy seal with him!

-All drinks and snacks are all fairly priced at the Kinema in the woods.
+Drinks and snacks are all fairly priced at the Kinema in the woods.
 We spend a fraction here than if we were to go into town.
 I can highly recommend the sweet popcorn.